May 19, 2018, 7pm: Reading of New Work, Mt. Baker Park Presbyterian Church, 3201 Hunter Blvd S., Seattle, with poets Lee Seese and Lauren Shea.

 Sept 27-Nov 1: Introduction to Memoir Writing, Seattle Central College.

-September 7: “The Shelter of Words:” a reading with Maine Poet Dana Robbins, Columbia City Gallery, Seattle.
+Sept 7: “The Shelter of Words:” a reading with poet Dana Robbins, Columbia City Gallery, Seattle.

 August 11: Her Beautiful Brain: reading, Richmond Beach Library.

 July 25: Her Beautiful Brain: reading, Renton Library.

 June 17: Her Beautiful Brain: reading, Kenmore Library.